Blue SDK provides Bluetooth® for cars

 OpenSynergy Bluetooth® experts are members of the Bluetooth® SIG Core Specification and Automotive Working Groups.
 This team is continuously advancing the features of Blue SDK to remain compliant with the latest Bluetooth® specification version.

-Billions of devices (mobile phones, automotive, industrial, measurement, medical and other) have shipped with Blue SDK, supporting a full range of profiles that rely on this short-range wireless communications medium.
+Over one billion of devices (mobile phones, automotive, industrial, measurement, medical and other) have shipped with Blue SDK, supporting a full range of profiles that rely on this short-range wireless communications medium.
 Here are some of the reasons why:

 Blue SDK supports Bluetooth® Classic and Bluetooth® Low Energy